dymodi/dymodi.github.io/Research/Paper/Falcon/Falcon-Outline-1.md

 * Rider dispatching and delivery time estimation are both relied on accurate POI information and rider postioning, which can be inaccurate or faked on purpose.
 * POI information relied on self-report without verification.
 People may make mistake or fake POI information.
 * Rider positioning relies on GPS and rider labeling (arrive restaurant, delivered).
 There is no GPS signal indoor and rider might fake GPS signal for profit.
 * Current indoor positioning methods either relies accurate indoor map or accurate human labeling, which is lacking in real world environment.
+Also, empirical RSSI formula is not applicable due to uncontrollable deployment situationa and variety of hardware module.
+* Many unique problems in food delivery system: order switching, rider's farmiliriaties with the area.

 **(Our solution)**
 * Large scale BLE beacons deployment as pre-binding anchors.